In this blog, we will answer the questions about the history of wine grapes:

 Some others can be used for grape juice (Vitis labrusca) in America and Vitis Coignetiae in Asia.
 But the taste of the must and wine of the named ones is not as appreciated as the Vitis vinifera.

 The finished varieties originate from the hybridization of V. vinifera by species Vitis: V. Berlandierei, V. Labrusca, V. Riparia, V. Rupestris.
 These latter are used as the basis for grafting the noble vine because they are resistant to phylloxera.

 Without a doubt, the wine was discovered by chance.
 The people of Asia Minor kept grape juice in clay and sheepskins, and camel skins.
 Heated juice began to ferment shortly.
 Nobody knows if the juice has completely fermented, whether it has turned into vinegar or has remained partially sweet.
-But the grapes had to be very sweet because the beverage after the fermentation causes drunkenness.
-Only later, the botanists named the European and near-eastern vines Vitis vinifera: a vine capable of producing wine.
+But the grapes had to be very sweet because the beverage after the fermentation caused drunkenness.
+Only later did the botanists name the European and near-eastern vines Vitis vinifera: a vine capable of producing wine.